Clinical Supervision

 A little about me

 I’m an AHPRA Board-approved supervisor with a Clinical Psychology area of practice endorsement.
-I can act as a primary or secondary supervisor for generalist and clinical psychologists as well as clinical registrars.
-I completed my original supervisor accreditation through the APS Institute (Australian Psychological Society), and I attend my own regular supervision as well.
+I can act as a primary or secondary supervisor for generalist and clinical psychologists, as well as clinical registrars.
+I completed my original supervisor accreditation through the APS Institute (Australian Psychological Society), and I also engage in my own ongoing supervision and professional development.

-I work using a compassionate, insight-oriented and collaborative approach, sprinkled with humour and creativity.
-I am trained in a number of different therapeutic frameworks including the following:
+I work from a compassionate, collaborative, and insight oriented approach, while also valuing warmth, creativity, authenticity, and humour within the therapeutic process.
+I am trained in a number of therapeutic modalities, including:

 • Schema Therapy